chatcharoen/dbsec-workshop/Lab_Guides/OKV/100/README.md

   ![](images/229.png)

-- Return to the KV ui and note the MKID's are the same
+- Return to the KV UI
+- Click Wallets & Keys tab
+- Click All Items
+- Identify the Master Key based on the output from 03_Query_MKID.sh and the MASTERKEYID_BASE64 column

+- Click the pencil icon to get to the details on the Master Key

   ![](images/230.png)